oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

   1. We're now ready to vectorize our data using Transformers.js.
 To do this you will need to create a node.js program to vectorize our phrases using the Transformers.js embedding model packages.

-  **NOTE:** We have already installed the Transformers.js available from hugging face on the LiveLab VM.
+  **NOTE:** We have already installed the Transformers.js library available from hugging face on the LiveLab VM.

   The program *vectorizeTableHFTransformers.js* is already on the LiveLab VM.
 Below are the contents of the file.